Table of Contents

 Given the reduced efficiency, this will cause you higher electricity bill.

-And if you overlooked the extensive lime scale build up, expect for higher maintenance cost of your espresso machine.
+And if you overlooked the extensive lime scale build up, expect for higher maintenance cost of your espresso maker.

 Since limestone build ups do not help, in any way, we should learn how to get rid of it.
-You can use specific espresso machine descalers or follow along.
-I listed below helpful tips on how to descale espresso machine at home.
+You can use specific espresso machine descaling products or follow along.
+I listed below helpful tips on how to descale espresso machines at home using

 Citric Acid is often used in descaling because it is natural, easy to use, easy to find, odorless, relatively cheap, has lower pH level and doesn’t leave chemical residues.

 First, just mix the Citric Acid and water thoroughly in a pouring cup.
-Then pour the citric acid descaler concentration on the water reservoir.
+Then pour the descaler concentration on the water reservoir.

 Run the water through the machine to get the boiler filled up with the acidic water.
 It’s as if you are brewing a fresh cup of coffee.
 And, don’t forget to run the water through the steam wand, too.

-After running the citric acid descaling solution, you will notice the off-colored water coming out of your machine.
+After running the descaling solution, you will notice the off-colored water coming out of your machine.
 It’s normal.
 That is the result of descaling.
 Discard the water.